mantis/appleloops/README.md

 - "Flat" directory structures for downloaded content no longer supported.
 - Specifying a disk space threshold to reserve.
   - When deploying, the goal is to ensure _all_ the packages of either mandatory/optional types get installed.
 - No longer a fully self contained script (script is now split out into a python package).
+Script is now zipped using `zipapp` Python 3 built-in.
 - Specifying a log path is no longer supported.
 - Will install all mandatory packages in deployment mode or will not install them at all.
-Same for optional packages (but I'm exploring some options for the optional packages for possible future version).
+Same for optional packages.
 - `--debug` hard deprecated for `--log <level>`.
 For example: `--log DEBUG`.
 - Python 2.x support will be dropped in a future release in keeping with Apple's stance on Python shipping in future macOS releases.
 Will require Python 3.x to be installed (I don't currently have plans to write this in Swift).
+  - 2019-11-09 Note: When Apple removes Python 2 from macOS, this will only be tested/built against a Python 3 environment.
 - Determining the `--pkg-server` path based on the `munki` configuration on a machine that is managed with `munki` is no longer supported.
 - Automatically determining a Caching Server source to use is no longer supported.
 Specifying the server will be required if the `-c/--cache-server` argument is used.